The Best Audition Songs for Carousel – by Character

 Sign up for your free audition prep checklist.

-Stacy Karyn, author of Audition Songs for Carousel.
+Stacy Karyn, Author of Audition Songs for Carousel.

 Author: Stacy Karyn

 Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album List.
-She has a TESOL drama certificate, a BA in theatre, and has worked and interned with Broadway and Off-Broadway theaters.
+She holds a BA in theatre, a TESOL drama certificate, and has worked and interned with Broadway and Off-Broadway theaters.

 Leave a Reply